robjm16/Business_Applications_Compendium/README.md

 ## Applying AI to Business: A Guide to Information Sources

 There is growing consensus, backed by recent surveys, that the biggest challenges in applying AI to business have little to do with the algorithmic technologies themselves.
-They are powerful, customizable and increasingly accurate, with some out-of-the-box AI capabilities already embedded in popular CRM and ERP systems.
+They have proven to be extremely powerful, with some out-of-the-box AI capabilities now embedded in popular CRM and ERP systems.

 Rather, implementation challenges are far more likely related to data issues and an array of organizational considerations.
 These include:

 -	 Data quality, missing data and difficulty integrating data housed across disparate systems.
--	 Risks, including cybersecurity (e.g., hacking, fooling face-recognition systems), data privacy and model bias (e.g., credit risk algorithms that unwittingly penalize certain groups).
+-	 Project risks, including those related to cybersecurity (e.g., hacking, fooling face-recognition systems), data privacy and model bias (e.g., credit risk algorithms that unwittingly penalize certain groups).
 -	 Difficulties recruiting data scientists and other technical experts, and questions about how to organize and manage them (e.g., in centers of excellence or within lines of business).
 -  How to get started: type and scope of pilot projects.
 -	 How, when and where to involve line-of-business leaders and other domain experts in AI projects.